ioccc-src/winner/2005/giljade/README.md

 Just run the executable with no command line args and look at the output.
 In order to properly enjoy it you will need two good old programs: xterm and vi.
 Do the following: open an xterm with precisely 78 lines, and use the tiny font size for best results.
 Then vi (vim will also do) the output.
-Type ^F's and enjoy the show ...
+Type `^F` repeatedly or hold it down and enjoy the show ...

 The program solves (very very fast) a sliding block puzzle.
 There are many variants of such puzzles which are usually made from wood or plastic pieces.